The Cubs’ 10 Greatest Hitters

 The popular, outspoken Cub was considered a supporting star during his career as Billy Williams exhibited more statistical clout and Ernie Banks more fame, but one look at his career numbers and it became hard to argue against his inclusion into the Hall of Fame—which became a topic of great debate among baseball experts.

 Santo consistently put up home run totals in the 25-35 range, annually knocked in around 100 RBIs, hit for a solid average and supplemented his power by leading the NL in walks four times; he was also one of the best third basemen of his era, winning five consecutive Gold Gloves at his position.
 Given all of this, it’s no wonder Santo was named to nine All-Star Games.
-In 1974, Santo became the first player to reject a trade (to the California Angels) using the five-and-ten clause—a privilege given to those having played ten years in the majors and five for one team as recently bargained by the players’ union; he accepted another trade to the crosstown White Sox that allowed him to stay in Chicago.
+In 1974, Santo became the first player to reject a trade (to the California Angels) using the 10-and-5 clause—a privilege given to those having played 10 years in the majors and five for one team as recently bargained by the players’ union; he accepted another trade to the crosstown White Sox that allowed him to stay in Chicago.

 In retirement, Santo returned to the Cubs as a radio color commentator, wearing his emotions on his sleeve as he lived and died with the Cubs on the air through his audible cheering and groaning.
 Like Nicholson, diabetes curtailed Santo’s later years, and the disease ultimately claimed both of his legs and contributed to his death in 2010—a year before he was finally elected into Cooperstown by the Veterans’ Committee.